ArthurZey/arthurzey.github.io/_pages/nsfw/nudity.md

 I even remember this one scene from my early childhood--I might have been 4, maybe 5, years old, and I was alone in my bedroom, climbing around in the closet (no metaphor intended!) like a monkey in some tighty whities and suspenders.
 There was something about the addition of the suspenders that made the whole thing sexual for me (though I have no such fetish today).
 Of course, I had no explicit concept or understanding of it, but when my nanny walked in on me, I was super embarrassed and scampered away to cover myself.
 Clearly, some messages from our culture about nudity and sex and "privacy" had gotten through to me on a subconscious level.

 Anecdotes like that, in combination with things like never having any experience with or exposure to non-sexual nudity, led to my _really_ sexualizing (fetishizing?) nudity.
 And so nudity was never a "no big deal" kind of thing for me.
 All the other messages I passively absorbed through the culture were that nudity and sex are integral to one another.
-(For the record, I never directly experienced or was "exposed to" sexual nudity as a child, either, but one makes subconscious integrations based on things on TV, in the movies, etc.)
+(For the record, I never directly experienced or was "exposed to" sexual nudity as a child, either, but one makes subconscious integrations based on things on TV, in the movies, etc. What's odd is that my parents never made a big deal of nudity in the way that a lot of parents in our culture do, and I occasionally saw them naked, so I really don't know what to make of that.)

 So growing up, there was a bit of a vicious cycle around being naked: I was never around naked peers in non-sexual contexts (eg, in a lockerroom), so I didn't have any experiences to challenge the "nudity is sexual" idea, so I was especially shy about being naked, so I avoided situations where I might be naked around others.
 (Surprise, surprise, then, that as my sexual development continued, lockerrooms, bathhouses, nude beaches, and clothing-optional hotsprings and resorts all turned into major fetishes for me.)